Sin tax: What it is, how it works and examples

 How does a sin tax work?

-Unlike sales taxes, sin or excise taxes only apply to specific services or goods.
+Unlike sales taxes, sin taxes are excise taxes, which only apply to specific services or goods.
 Sales taxes, on the other hand, apply to all transactions with limited exceptions.
-Additionally, sales taxes are incurred at the point of sale, while excise taxes are generally incurred at the point of production.
+Sales taxes are incurred only at the point of sale, while excise taxes may also be incurred at different points of a product’s journey from production to sale.

-The goal of a sin tax is to raise the product or service’s price to discourage the activity that creates a harmful impact on society and the individual.
+The goal of a sin tax is to raise the product or service’s price to discourage the activity that creates a harmful impact on society and the individual, while generating extra revenue.
 Depending on the specific tax, sin taxes can be imposed on the consumer, retailer or manufacturer.
-Sin taxes are imposed on various kinds of goods, services and activities.

-The revenue generated by sin taxes is used by the state and federal governments to support different projects that further social and economic goals.
-For example, U.S. cities and counties may spend the funds from sin taxes to develop new infrastructure.
-The revenue generated from sin taxes is used differently across countries.
-For example, in Sweden, sin tax funds are used to treat people with gambling addictions.
+The revenue generated by sin taxes is used by state and federal governments to support different projects that further social and economic goals.
+For example, U.S. cities and counties may spend the funds from sin taxes to develop new infrastructure or to fund various social service programs.

 Examples of sin tax

-A sin tax is placed on any product or service that is harmful to individuals and society.
-Examples of sin tax include:
+Sin taxes are rarely described as such.
+Rather, governments impose these additional taxes on any product or service that is deemed harmful to individuals and society.
+Examples of products subject to sin taxes include:

 - Alcohol